Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Perturbation theory

 Let us then consider the case $k_0>2k$ and study the second-order correction to the self-energy, $\Sigma^{(2)}(k,\epsilon_k)$, and consider the diagram $\Sigma^{(2)}_{\mathrm{cross}}(k,\epsilon_k)$---the discussion for $\Sigma^{(2)}_{\mathrm{non-cross}}(k,\epsilon_k)$ is analogous.
 Since we are interested in the imaginary part of $\Sigma^{(2)}_{\mathrm{cross}}(k,\epsilon_k)$, there are two possibilities: either we take the imaginary parts of all three Green's functions, or the imaginary part of one and the real part of the other two.
 The former imposes $\delta(\epsilon_k-\epsilon_{k-q_1})\delta(\epsilon_k-\epsilon_{k-q_2})\delta(\epsilon_k-\epsilon_{k-q_1-q_2})$, which can be satisfied only if $q_1=q_2=0$---so no back-scattering---or if $q_1 = 2k$ and $q_2 = 0$---which then gives $S(2k) = 0$ since $2k<k_0$.
 We can instead obtain a non-trivial result when considering $\mathrm{Im} \, G_0(k-q_1-q_2,E)$ and the real part of $G_0(k-q_1,E)$ and $G_0(k-q_2,E)$.
 This gives

 Therefore, one can now get back-scattering by satisfying the equation

 The first constraint comes from the stealthy hyperuniform disorder, and the second constraint is given by the perturbation theory order.
 Clearly, there is a solution only for $q_1>0$ and $q_2 <0$ or vice versa.
 Such an equation can be satisfied only if $k_0 < \pi-k$.
 It is easy to show that $\Sigma^{(2)}_{\mathrm{non-cross}}(k,\epsilon_k)$ gives the same conditions.
 Henceforth, one can compute explicitly the correction to $\xi(k)$ at second order, which will be of the form $\xi \sim W^{-4}$.
+We report the calculation in the Supplemental Material.

 We can see, however, that not all possible combinations of $k$ (or energy $\epsilon_k$) and $k_0$ (or $\chi$) are included up to second order.
 This means that there are values of energy and size of the stealthiness parameter $\chi$ for which the first non-zero contribution to the $\xi$ occurs at third or higher order, corresponding to $\xi \sim W^{-2n}$ for $n\ge 3$.
 For instance, assume that $k_0 > \pi - k$ (given by $\Sigma^{(2)}=0$) and, at the same time, $k_0 > 2k$ (given by $\Sigma^{(1)}=0$): then computing $\Sigma^{(3)}(k,\epsilon_k)$, one finds that, in this range of parameters, it is possible to have back-scattering if there is a solution to the equation